Why we need your help

 Excavation is expensive, even with the majority of team members donating their time for free.
 Post-excavation work – everything that goes on behind the scenes when we're not on site – is even more expensive.
 In the current economic climate funding is in increasingly short supply, and grant-giving bodies don't generally consider archaeological excavation a funding priority.
 Much excavation in the UK is funded by commercial developers in advance of construction, but this funding stream is not open to sites such as ours which is being destroyed by the natural forces of coastal erosion.

 All of these factors mean that we rely heavily on donations from members of the public and support from local businesses, supplemented by small grants from charitable trusts (all of which are gratefully received and acknowledged on our supporters pages).
-There is some good news though: we have already secured sponsorship from local business Orkney Archaeology Tours to cover the analysis and specialist report for the anticipated human remains from the chambered tomb.
+There is some good news though: we have already secured sponsorship from local business Orkney Archaeology Tours to cover the analysis and specialist report for the anticipated human remains from the chambered tomb at the Knowe of Swandro.
 Specialist cleaning and conservation, analysis and reporting and publication to the highest modern standards on such an assemblage, if charged at current commercial rates, might be expected to cost in the region of £15,000 - £60,000 (depending on the numbers of individuals recovered from the tomb, but likely to be between 25 - 100), so this is a significant saving to the Trust.
 Orkney Archaeology Tours also sponsor all of our administration costs, such as postage and printing, and pay for our website.
 The Swandro Trust doesn't have paid employees and we don't spend any money on fundraising.
 All of this means that every penny you donate goes straight to the excavation itself.

 Equipment has to be purchased and these costs rapidly mount up: spades, mattocks, wheelbarrows, buckets, shovels, first aid kits, finds trays, bags and boxes, permeable membrane to protect the site, shelving for finds storage, ranging poles, drawing materials, string, site barriers, electronic equipment … the list is pretty much endless.